caltechlibrary/pkgassets/examples/htdocs.md

 ```

 Notice the _pkgassets_ by default strips the initial directory name from the path of the value stored.
 This is
 so the path matches easily what is passed in via `req.URL.Path`.
+Additionally we're not restricting the harvest
+to a specific file type like we did in the help example.